iams3cond/misc/assignments/assignment3/handout.md

 First construct a weighted `Edge` class which stores two ints representing the ends of an edge, along with a weight, `w`.
 Your `Edge` class should also support the `<<` operator and overload (at a minimum) the `<=` and `>=` relational operators.

 ### class `UndirectedWeightedGraph`
 The graph itself should be represented as an adjacency list.
 The constructor should take an int representing the number of nodes in the graph.
-There should be methods for adding and removing edges; and their parameters should just be ints describing the ends of the edge your adding (or removing).
+There should be methods for adding and removing edges, and their parameters should just be ints describing the ends of the edge your adding (or removing).
 Note that the add method should also take a weight for the edge being added.

-There should also be a method `edges()` that returns all `Edge`s currently in the graph, as well as a method `adjacentTo(..)` that takes a vertex (int) and returns all `Edge`s adjacent to it; also include methods for retrieving the number of edges and vertices currently in the graph.
+There should also be a method `edges()` that returns all `Edge`s currently in the graph, as well as a method `adjacentTo(..)` that takes a vertex (int) and returns all incident `Edge`s -- naturally, there should also be methods for retrieving the number of edges and vertices currently in the graph.

-Finally, overload the output stream (`<<`) operator as well.
-Use your best judgement for determining the way the output should look.
+Finally, overload the output stream (`<<`) operator.
+Use your best judgement when determining the way the output should look.
 I suggest a scheme like the following:

 >[node #] : [node #'s adjacency list]